kanokarob/Biome-Strongholds-Smithed/README.md

 - Entering the room in Survival Mode for the first time starts the puzzle
 - Each Chiseled Bookshelf must have exactly one Book in it (does not have to be an Ancient Tome) in the correct position.
 If the Chiseled Bookshelf does not have the correct book placed, it will emit red skull particles, or green particles if the book is in the correct position
 - When all 4 Chiseled Bookshelves have the correct books placed in them, a Treasure Chest will appear on the second floor of the room

+**Fairy Sapling Puzzle**
+- Generates in Forest Strongholds
+- When you enter a room with this puzzle, a Sapling will appear emitting sparkling particles
+- When the Sapling is right clicked, it will move to another part of the room
+- Once found four times, the Sapling will despawn and a Treasure loot Chest will spawn somewhere in the room

 </details>